mlenkeit/grunt-connect-proxy-select/README.md

 ### Usage examples

-In the following example, the running `select-proxy:fwk-2.2.0` would add the respective proxy config from the json file to the proxy configuration under `connect.proxy`.
-Instead, running `select-proxy:fwk-2.1.8` would take the proxy config from the json file and apply this as the sole proxy to `connect.proxy`.
+In the following example, the running `select-proxy:fwk-2.2.0` would add the respective proxy config from the json file to the proxy configuration under `connect.proxies`.
+Instead, running `select-proxy:fwk-2.1.8` would take the proxy config from the json file and apply this as the sole proxy to `connect.proxies`.

 Gruntfile.js:
 ```js